0x6d69636b/windows_hardening/README.md

 _HardeningKitty_ supports hardening of a Windows system.
 The configuration of the system is retrieved and assessed using a finding list.
 In addition, the system can be hardened according to predefined values. _HardeningKitty_ reads settings from the registry and uses other modules to read configurations outside the registry.

+**Attention**: HardeningKitty has a dependency for the tool AccessChk by Mark Russinovich.
+This must be present on the computer and defined in the script accordingly.

 ```powershell
 PS C:\> Invoke-HardeningKitty -EmojiSupport